In the guide

 Mini motos, off-road vehicles, etc

-Specific safety requirements apply to mini motos, quad bikes, powered mini scooters and off-road vehicles, including the use of the UKCA / CE mark
+Specific safety requirements apply to mini motos, quad bikes, powered mini scooters and off-road vehicles, including the use of the CE / UKCA mark

 Novelty, decorative and ornamental giftware